-This post is short information what revision lists are and what the numbers and column headings mean.
+This post is a short information what revision lists are and what the numbers and column headings mean.

 Soul revision lists are the most useful resource when researching family history of the first half of the 19th century.
 Revisions were introduced in the Russian Empire by Peter the Great.
 The aim was to count the population and use the data for taxation and military service.
 Revisions refer only to those subject to taxation, not the entire population.